While enjoying an alcoholic beverage once in a while is fine, too much of it can be a bad thing.

 Many alcohol beverages, such as pina coladas and sweet sherry, may taste great but are loaded with sugar.
 This is bad news for your teeth since the bacteria in your mouth feed off the sugar and discharge acid, which further erodes your teeth.

 The harmful effects are multiplied when you mix alcohol with soft drinks (such as cola and red bull) since these carbonated drinks are laced with sugar and highly acidic.
-The worst mixed drink is probably rum and pure cola, due to its mix of sugar, acid and carbonated content.
+The worst mixed drink is probably rum and pure cola, due to its mix of sugar, acid and carbonate content.
 Instead, go for a diet cola instead.

 Long Term Consequences

-It’s safe to say that if your drinking habits are heavier than ‘recommend’, you should be careful of the long term effects of alcohol on your body.
+It’s safe to say that if your drinking habits are heavier than ‘recommend’, you should be careful of the long-term effects of alcohol on your body.
 You may not notice the effects right away (besides the occasional hangover) but they can add up over time and do some serious damage to your health.

 Studies show that people who drink excessively are more at risk of developing mouth and throat cancer due to tissue damage.
 In fact, people who combine smoking and drinking are 3 times more at risk of oral cancer than if you just smoke or drink.